 | Logic error | Wrong result, sometimes unnoticed | Plausible but unsupported answer or tool choice | Verifier + source check: Validate against deterministic evidence where available |

 Because you can't exhaustively unit-test every possible conversational path or generated output, the center of gravity shifts toward runtime safeguards and evaluation harnesses.
 In a deterministic system, you can enumerate many edge cases before deployment.
 In an agentic system, you still need offline evals, but you also need guardrails that constrain the model during execution.
-When the model inevitably drifts off course, the system surrounding it must detect the drift and either steer it back or abort the operation safely before it causes compounding harm.
+When the model drifts off course, the system surrounding it must detect the drift and either steer it back or abort the operation safely before it causes compounding harm.

 This product decays fast.
 Even a per-step success rate that sounds excellent collapses over a long trajectory: